SystemTheory/cron1min-pylogs101/README.md

 `cron1min.dbg` - debug log file

+# Resources

+Configuration file `appconf.py` derives from dikei/Dictconfig example https://gist.github.com/dikei/1500194 which shows how to configure basic logging by incorporating (or importing) a specified python dictionary.

 # Project Folder

 Save the project files in a project folder owned by the Linux User such as the following: